dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/v/vanquish-victor.md

 | **English** | *to vanquish* | *I vanquish* | *vanquish-* |
 | **Inglisce** | *to vencoișe* | *I vencoișe* | *vencoiș-* |

-Latin *vincere* is second conjugation in form but third in behaviour; Italian kept it unchanged, Iberian Romance moved it to the *-er* class and lowered the vowel to *e*, and Romanian prefixed it with *în-*.
+Latin *vincere* is third conjugation.
+Italian kept it there unchanged.
+Iberian Romance moved it to the *-er* class and lowered the short *i* to *e*, which is the regular outcome.
+Romanian prefixed it with *în-*.
 Only French rebuilt the paradigm around a stem in *-qu-*, and only English then borrowed that stem.

 ### The victory